Supposeduck30/bitcoin-mining-algorithms/README.md

 5. ALTERNATIVE - Paste the code into an online python compiler

+## 🔧 How to tweak this project for your own use
+1. Fork the repository

+2. Clone the fork

+3. Make your changes to the code

+4. Commit and push your changes to the fork

+5. OPTIONAL - Create a pull request if you want the main repository to change the code with what you changed

 ## ⛏️ How it works
 #### 1. Sets up the block data
 - The algorithm creates a fake block header with fixed parts like version, previous hash, Merkle root, and timestamp, essentially replicating the bitcoin mining network